 The Empathy Project.

-For the past several years, Dr. Tami Rae Weiss has been researching and sharing her work with arts integration as a means of teaching and learning empathy.
-She emphasizes an untaught literacy in schools which is of most importance: aesthetic literacy, which Weiss describes as “the language of lived experience.”
-Weiss promotes aesthetic literacy as integral to education, where students communicate and find meaning through the use of images, sounds, tastes, smells, and emotions - each of which we can learn to “read.”
+For the past several years, I have researched and shared my work with arts integration as a way of teaching empathy.
+At the center of this work is what I describe as an often untaught but essential literacy: aesthetic literacy, or the language of lived experience.
+I see aesthetic literacy as vital to education because it helps students communicate and find meaning through images, emotions, and expressive forms, each of which we can learn to “read.”

 Multimedia Keynote Presentation.